tlswg/tls13-spec/draft-ietf-tls-tls13.md

 send the ServerHello, rather than waiting for the client's EndOfEarlyData message.

-When using 0-RTT, clients MUST send its Finished message in response to the handshake messages sent from the server, even if there is no application data to be sent in 1-RTT.
-Servers MAY accept 0-RTT data but can still decide to buffer and postpone the processing of the payload until the client sends Finished, which can be used as a confirmation that the data was not replayed.
-Using such strategy is beneficial when tolerance against replay attacks depend on the payload.
+When using 0-RTT, a client MUST send its Finished message in response to the handshake messages sent from the server, even if there is no application data to be sent in 1-RTT.
+Servers MAY accept 0-RTT data yet still decide to buffer and postpone the processing of the payload until the client sends Finished, which can be used as confirmation that the data was not replayed.
+Using such a strategy is beneficial when tolerance against replay attacks depends on the payload.

 #### Replay Properties {#replay-time}